Contrasting Viemed Healthcare (VMD) and Its Peers

-Viemed Healthcare (NASDAQ: VMD) is one of 27 public companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it compare to its peers?
-We will compare Viemed Healthcare to related businesses based on the strength of its earnings, risk, dividends, institutional ownership, profitability, analyst recommendations and valuation.
+Viemed Healthcare (NASDAQ: VMD) is one of 27 publicly-traded companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it contrast to its rivals?
+We will compare Viemed Healthcare to related companies based on the strength of its institutional ownership, profitability, analyst recommendations, earnings, valuation, dividends and risk.

+This table compares Viemed Healthcare and its rivals revenue, earnings per share (EPS) and valuation.

-51.1% of Viemed Healthcare shares are owned by institutional investors.
-Comparatively, 43.2% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are owned by institutional investors.
-26.4% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.
+51.1% of Viemed Healthcare shares are held by institutional investors.
+Comparatively, 43.2% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are held by institutional investors.
+26.4% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

+Viemed Healthcare has a beta of 1.44, indicating that its stock price is 44% more volatile than the S&P 500.
+Comparatively, Viemed Healthcare’s rivals have a beta of 7.07, indicating that their average stock price is 607% more volatile than the S&P 500.

+This table compares Viemed Healthcare and its rivals’ net margins, return on equity and return on assets.

-This is a summary of recent ratings and recommmendations for Viemed Healthcare and its peers, as provided by MarketBeat.
+This is a summary of recent recommendations for Viemed Healthcare and its rivals, as reported by MarketBeat.com.

 |Sell Ratings